stfalcon-studio/StfalconContentPicker/README.md

 # StfalconContentPicker

-This is library for fetch assets from user library.
-Library highly customizable, and have different UI elements.
-In example you will see different cases how I use it.
+This is a library for fetching assets from the user gallery.
+The library is highly customizable and has different UI elements.
+In the example you will see different cases how I use it.

 ### Who we are
 Need iOS and Android apps, MVP development or prototyping?
 Contact us via info@stfalcon.com.
 We develop software since 2009, and we're known experts in this field.
 Check out our [portfolio](https://stfalcon.com/en/portfolio) and see more libraries from [stfalcon-studio](https://stfalcon.com/en/opensource).